 In a very real sense, the system of Halakhah—and the people that it has molded—are the result of a conscious project of long-term social engineering.
 We take for granted that Jewish law is an attempt to create a sense of peoplehood and to inculcate certain values.
 Kadushin’s work has demonstrated that these values have remained fairly consistent over thousands of years.
 But if Wright’s contentions are correct—and he makes a convincing case—this program didn’t start with the Roman conquest, but goes back to Israel’s first major defeat and exile.

 Common to both is the motif of defeat and statelessness.
-Those circumstances produced a system geared toward survival under adverse conditions.
-It had to be adaptive to existence without physical homeland or effective sovereignty.
+Those circumstances produced an organizational system geared toward survival under adverse conditions.
+This system had to be adaptive to existence without physical homeland or effective sovereignty.
 It had to include a means of transmission from generation to generation, along with some surety that there would always be a next generation.
-It also had to be non-hierarchical, so that every node in the structure–ever individual member of the society–could play a pivotal role if called upon to do so.
+It also had to be non-hierarchical, so that every node in the structure—every individual member of the society—could play a pivotal role if called upon to do so.
 In short. it had to bridge the gap between individual and people, forming a society of individuals who nonetheless felt themselves to be in holographic relation to the whole community.